pactflow/pact-protobuf-plugin/README.md

 e.g. if you modified `tests/simple.proto` and need to update its encoded form in tests:
 - `protoc --descriptor_set_out=/dev/stdout tests/simple.proto | base64`

-## Development Roadmap

-Pact plugin development board: https://github.com/pact-foundation/pact-plugins/projects/1

 ## License and Copyright

-This plugin is released under the **MIT License** and is copyright © 2021-22 [Pactflow](https://pactflow.io).
+This plugin is released under the **MIT License** and is copyright © 2021-24 [SmartBear](https://pactflow.io).

-The Pactflow logos are copyright © [Pactflow](https://pactflow.io) and may not be used without permission.
+The Pactflow logos are copyright © [SmartBear](https://pactflow.io) and may not be used without permission.